davidw0311/holiday_fractals/README.md

 # Holiday Fractals!

-### Make some winter themed cards using the magic of fractals
+### Make some winter themed cards using the magic of random walks